robinthibaut/pysgems/README.md

 #### Get algorithm XML from SGeMS

-Users must first run their algorithm inside SGeMS, view the Commands Panel, copy the algorithm XML and paste it into a XML file (e.g. algorithm.xml), and save this file into the 'algorithms' folder.
+Users must first run their algorithm inside SGeMS, view the Commands Panel, copy the algorithm XML and paste it into a XML file (e.g., algorithm.xml), and save this file into the 'algorithms' folder.

 The algorithm XML starts and ends with:
 ```xml